-In studying the Epistle to the Romans it is important to understand the historical context of the book.
+In studying the Epistle to the Romans, it is crucial to understand the book’s historical context.
 Context is always essential for understanding God’s Word.
 We need information about the issues being addressed.
-Paul in Rome addressed a specific group of Christians at a specific time and for a specific reason.
+Paul in Rome addressed a specific group of Christians at a particular time and for a specific reason.
 Understanding this reason will be very helpful to us in this study.

-Paul finally arrived in Rome, only he ended up as a prisoner.
-How often it happens that our plans, even the most well-intentioned, do not come to fruition as we anticipated and hoped.
-Later, he arrived in Jerusalem at the end of his third missionary journey with the poor relief he had collected in the communities of Europe and Asia Minor.
+Paul finally arrived in Rome; only he ended up as a prisoner.
+How often does our plans, even the most well-intentioned, not come to fruition as anticipated and hoped?
+Later, he arrived in Jerusalem at the end of his third missionary journey with the poor relief he had collected in Europe and Asia Minor communities.
 Further on, however, something happened that he had not expected: he was arrested and put in chains.
 After being kept in prison for two years in Caesarea, he asked to be tried by Caesar.

-As St Paul traveled all parts of the West and enlightened all with the light of the holy faith he saw his artificial end before him.
-The Holy Apostle then returned to Rome from where he wrote to Timothy, his disciple, as follows: “I am now offering myself, and the time of my separation is at hand.
-I have fought the good fight, I have traveled, I have kept the faith.
+As St Paul traveled all parts of the West and enlightened all with the light of the holy faith, he saw his artificial end before him.
+The Holy Apostle then returned to Rome, where he wrote to Timothy, his disciple, “I am now offering myself, and the time of my separation is at hand.
+I have fought the good fight, traveled, and kept my faith.
 Now the crown of righteousness has been prepared for me, which the Lord will give me on that day, He, the righteous Judge, and not only to me but also to all those who have loved His appearing” (II Tim.
 4:6-8).

 Why did Paul go to Rome?

 The Bible records that the messenger Paul was in Rome two times, then twice as a detainee, during his long-term public service.
-His appearance in the city of Rome happens during his fourth and fifth teacher ventures.
+His appearance in Rome happens during his fourth and fifth teacher ventures.

-Fighters of Rome positioned in Jerusalem, cautioned of a mob, hurry to the scene and capture Paul as a few Jews were in the demonstration of pounding the life out of him (Acts 21:30 – 33).
-Accepting he is the reason for the ruckus in Jerusalem, they take the witness, an under-equipped watchman, to the city of Caesarea where his case can be heard by a lead representative delegated by Rome (Acts 23:23 – 24).
+Fighters of Rome positioned in Jerusalem, cautioned of a mob, hurried to the scene and captured Paul as a few Jews were in the demonstration of pounding the life out of him (Acts 21:30 – 33).
+Accepting he is the reason for the unrest in Jerusalem, they take the witness, an under-equipped watchman, to the city of Caesarea, where his case can be heard by a lead representative delegated by Rome (Acts 23:23 – 24).

 Read also: Apostle John.
 How did the Apostle John die?